 FedEx has ordered 27 Boeing 767-300 freighters to begin replacing its nearly 40-year-old MD-10Fs and is deferring the delivery of 11 Boeing 777Fs in a multi-faceted move company executives say will lower maintenance and operating costs and short-term capital expenditures, while enabling them to alter international capacity to projected demand.
 FedEx currently operates 58 MD-10-10Fs, which began life as passenger-carrying DC-10-10s and were later converted to freighters and upgraded with ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FedEx Orders 767Fs To Replace MD-10Fs, Delays 777F Deliveries".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FedEx Orders 767Fs To Replace MD-10Fs, Delays 777F Deliveries".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.